dmitrycello/yaglpp/README.md

 ![13.png](https://github.com/dmitrycello/dmitrycello/blob/main/glpp/13.png)

 There are 4 available platform configurations: Debug / x64, Release / x64, Debug / Win32, Release / Win32.
 You may never use the last two.
 But it is recommended to set up everything now, to avoid the mess later.
-Here is the list of the required options under each of the 4 platform configurations with their categories and values:
+Here is the list of the required options under each of the 4 platform configurations in form **`category \-\> name: value`**

 - **`Debug / x64 (LIB)`**:
 	+ General -> Output Directory: $(SolutionDir)\Common\lib\Debug\